d0rsy/smartCourier/README.md

-#smartCourier
+smartCourier

 Crowd-sourced big data for gig economy workers.
 Using this project to gain basic front-end experience.
-If your're interested in the project I'd love to hear from you: benkent15@gmail.com
+If you're interested in the project I'd love to hear from you: benkent15@gmail.com

 Copyright Benjamin Kent 2022

-No public license available at this time.
+Not currently offering public license.